Azure/azure-sdk-for-js/sdk/communication/communication-jobrouter/README.md

-# Azure Communication JobRouter client library for JavaScript
+# Azure Communication JobRouter client sdk for JavaScript

-The JobRouter library is used for managing users and tokens for Azure Communication Services.
+This package contains a JS SDK for Azure Communication Services for JobRouter.

 ## Getting started